matthew-hixenbaugh/flashy-flashcards/README.md

 if the Score column does not exist, it will be created

-if you want to use your own language .csv:
+# importing your own language .csv

-    -change DATA_PATH to the location of your new .csv -change LANGUAGE to the name of your first column, ex.
+-change DATA_PATH to the location of your new .csv

+-change LANGUAGE to the name of your first column, ex.
 Something,English,Score => LANGUAGE = "Something"

 output file "to_learn.csv" contains all words in which your score is lower than your median score